gssubha/Passwordless_login/README.md

 A Resend OTP button is shown after the 60-second timer completes, allowing the user to request a new code if needed.

-📁 Project Structure
+📁 PROJECT STRUCTURE

 passwordless_login

 │

 ├── app.py                      # Main Flask application logic

 ├── templates/                # Jinja2 templates for frontend rendering